Skip to main content English

 Techniques, methods & infrastructure

 We rely heavily on 1st (Sanger), 2nd (Illumina), and 3rd (MinION nanopore) generation sequencing platforms, as well as state-of-the-art bioinformatic techniques to characterize virus diversity and infer/predict their evolutionary history.
+We have recently implemented virome analysis as a diagnostic tool for physicians submitting samples to our testing facility.

 Grants